casualsnek/onthespot/README.md

 ## Searching/Downloading
-Click on 'OnTheSpot Search' tab then enter your search query and cick search to search for songs/artists/albums/playlists in spotify.
+Click on 'OnTheSpot Search' tab then enter your search query and cick search to search for songs/artists/albums/playlists using spotify.
 You can then start downloading by cick on 'Download' button on the row of your search result.
 Note that Media Type other than 'Tracks' can take a little longer to parse and download.
 Application may appear to be frozen in this state but it is nothing to worry about !
 You can bulk download particlar type of media like 'Albums', 'Tracks', etc, that appear on results table by clicking the download button below the results table.